 Hunter's talents are no kept secret.
 He is frequently asked to speak at universities and seminars.
 He served as an adjunct professor at California State University, Northridge at the School of Journalism where he taught the course, "Diversity and the Media," for three academic years.

-Kim has an extensive public service background.
-The Mayor of Los Angeles appointed him to both the CulturalAffairs and Animal Services Commissions for the city of Los Angeles, where he served a total of seven years.
+Hunter has an extensive public service background.
+He was appointed by the Mayor of Los Angeles to both the CulturalAffairs and Animal Services Commissions for the City of Los Angeles, serving a total of seven years.

-A key player in the communications industry, The Holmes Report recently recognized Kim with an Individual Achievement SABRE Award and named him as one of In2’s Innovator 25.
-He also received several awards from PRWeek, including PR Professional of the Year- Agency Honorable Mention, Diversity Distinction in PR, and from 2012 through 2016 The 50 Most Powerful People in PR.
-In addition, Kim is the recipient of the Distinguished ServiceAward by the Arthur W. Page Society.
+A key player in the communications industry, The Holmes Report recently recognized Hunter with an Individual Achievement SABRE Award and named him as one of In2’s Innovator 25.
+He also received PRWeek’s PR Professional of the Year- Agency Honorable Mention.
+Hunter is also the recipient of the Distinguished ServiceAward by Arthur W. Page Society, Diversity Distinction in PR Award by PR Week, and PR Week’s 2012-2017 “The 50 Most Powerful People in PR.” .”
+In addition, Hunter has been inducted into PRWeek’s 2017 “Hall of Fame”.

 Hunter has a master's degree in International Management from the University of St. Thomas in St. Paul, Minnesota and a bachelor's degree in Business Administration from the University of Washington in Seattle.
 He also received certificates from Dartmouth College Tuck School of Business Administration for participating in the Minority Business Executive Program, as well as the Advanced Minority Business Executive Program.